NAIRBS/AlvaAR-Ubuntu-20.04/README.md

 ## [Video Demo](https://nairbs.github.io/AlvaAR-Ubuntu-20.04/examples/public/video.html): A desktop browser version using a video file as input.

 ## [Camera Demo](https://nairbs.github.io/AlvaAR-Ubuntu-20.04/examples/public/camera.html): The mobile version will access the device camera as input.
+(Links to Original Repo's website)

 <img width="75" src="examples/public/assets/qr.png">

-# This repository is under ongoing development.
-Planned enhancements are:
-1. Monocular Camera to Stereo Camera use
-2. Add multithreading support to dependencies and Wasm Modules
-3. Add more interfacing (button to activate functions)
+# This repository is considered functionally complete.
+No updates are planned as this is a proof of concept.

-## File Change Notes
+## File Change Notes (compared to original AlvaAR repository)
 - The `build.sh` script in `/src/libs` has been adapted for Linux compatibility; the original codebase was developed for macOS.

 - The file [`buildtests.in`](https://github.com/PX4/eigen/blob/master/scripts/buildtests.in) from the Eigen libs dependency folder was missing is now added to this folder [`/src/libs/eigen/scripts`](https://github.com/NAIRBS/AlvaAR-Ubuntu-20.04/tree/main/src/libs/eigen/scripts).